Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * [Visualizing mathematical models of brain cell connections](http://nbviewer.ipython.org/urls/raw.github.com/jonasnick/ReceptiveFields/master/receptiveFields.ipynb).
 The effect of convolution of different receptive field functions and natural images is examined.

+* [An introduction to parallel machine learning with sklearn, joblib and IPython.parallel](http://nbviewer.ipython.org/5115540/Model%20Selection%20for%20the%20Nystroem%20Method.ipynb), a notebook that accompanies this [slide deck](https://speakerdeck.com/ogrisel/parallel-and-large-scale-machine-learning-with-scikit-learn) by [Olivier Grisel](https://github.com/ogrisel).

+* [A tutorial introduction to machine learning with sklearn](http://amueller.github.com/sklearn_tutorial), an IPython-based slide deck by [Andreas Mueller](https://github.com/amueller).

 ### Pandas for data analysis

 * [A 10-minute whirlwind tour of pandas](http://nbviewer.ipython.org/urls/gist.github.com/wesm/4757075/raw/a72d3450ad4924d0e74fb57c9f62d1d895ea4574/PandasTour.ipynb), this is the notebook accompanying a [video presentation](http://vimeo.com/59324550) by Wes McKinney, author of Pandas and the [Python for Data Analysis](http://www.amazon.com/Python-Data-Analysis-Wes-McKinney/dp/1449319793) book.